agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 ## Reinforcement Learning for Bandits
 The previous chapter showed how the optimal POMDP agent solves Bandit problems.
 Here we apply Reinforcement Learning to Bandits.

 In the POMDP chapter, we modeled the agent's uncertainty as being over the transition transition function of their environment; their utility function on states was always known.
 In this chapter, we model the agent as initially uncertain about the MDP they are in.
 They can be uncertain about both the utility and transition functions.
-The definition of an MDP is the same as <a href="/chapters/3a-mdp.html#mdp">above</a> but we say "reward function" instead of "utility function".
+The definition of an MDP is the same as <a href="/chapters/3a-mdp.html#mdp">before</a> but we use the RL convention and say "reward function" instead of "utility function".

 ### Softmax Greedy Agent